 Photo 7.
 “Approaching the Kama” (“Approaching the Kama”).

 Photo 8.
-Island on the Kama.
+Island on Kama.

 The Kama River is the largest tributary of the Volga.
 It flows through the European part of the Russian Federation and originates from the Verkhnekamsk Upland near the village of Karpushata.
-It is characterized by a winding channel, which expands significantly after flowing into the Kama Vishera.
+It is characterized by a winding channel, which widens significantly after flowing into the Kama Vishera.
 There are a large number of islands and shoals in this area.
 The river flows into the Kama Bay.
 Its total length is 1805 km.
 The river is fed mainly groundwater.

 Kama River on the map

-Fishing and recreation on the Kama River
+Fishing and relaxation on the Kama River

 What else to read